oracle/python-oracledb/doc/src/api_manual/module.rst

     is used in both the python-oracledb Thin and Thick modes.
 The default is the value of :attr:`defaults.driver_name`.

+    The ``thick_mode_dsn_passthrough`` parameter is expected to be a boolean which indicates whether the connect string should be passed unchanged to the Oracle Client libraries for parsing when using python-oracledb Thick mode.
+If this parameter is set to *False* in Thick mode, connect strings are parsed by python-oracledb itself and a generated connect descriptor is sent to the Oracle Client libraries.
+This value is only used in the python-oracledb Thick mode.
+The default value is :attr:`defualts.thick_mode_dsn_passthrough`.

     The ``handle`` parameter is expected to be an integer which represents a pointer to a valid service context handle.
 This value is only used in the python-oracledb Thick mode.
 It should be used with extreme caution.
 The